Seattle police investigating officer-involved shooting in Capitol Hill

 Seattle police were investigating an officer-involved shooting in Capitol Hill Tuesday night, according to a tweet from the department.

-The shooting occurred in the 1600 block of Melrose Avenue.
+The shooting occurred in the 1600 block of Melrose Avenue around 9:30 p.m.

 No officers were injured, according to police.